cculianu/DonateSpareChange/README.md

 A plugin for Electron Cash that allows you to donate spare 'change' unspent outputs ('Coins' in Electron Cash parlance) automatically, after a certain age and below a certain amount, to charity.
 This has the added benefit of preventing change outputs from being recombined with your addreses thus preserving your privacy.

-This is licensed under the MIT open source license.
+This plugin is licensed under the MIT open source license.

 ## Write The Developer 🧐 ##